-By opening the reserve to the public on Monday to Saturday and offering value for money.
+We open the reserve to the public from Monday to Saturday for a reasonable price, so all our clients will receive value for their money.

 We experienced climate change.
 If you have watched the news lately, you know what this is all about.
 Just see what is happening in Australia, California, Siberia and Greenland.
 Nonetheless, above all, the before-mentioned climate change, we know and feel that we are responsible for acting as good stewards of this earth.
 And our location between two national parks gives us a unique chance to preserve what we have.
 And also to create special zones and buffers for the ecosystems.
 The ultimate goal is to develop an extraordinary tourist attraction based on the reserve’s natural beauty and surroundings with as little human impact as possible.
 Let’s hope that many will receive a blessing out of it, economically, physically, mentally, and for decades.